Check out my Shop Tips, Woodworking Blog

-I grew up in a home where making was the norm, so I get my passion for it honestly.
+I grew up in a home where making was the norm, & get my passion for it honestly.
 I also love to teach others, probably something inherited also...
-My father is a retired shop teacher, contractor and builder who loves to tinker and build in his dream shop...and of course still teach others about woodworking.
-My mother is an elementary teacher who has a passion for creativity and teaching others.
+My father (deceased 2018) was a shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course he loved to teach others about woodworking.
+My mother is a retired elementary teacher who has a passion for creativity and teaching others.
 She is full of life and cares deeply for those around her.

 Typical projects include:

-Contact me with questions about past projects, recommendations for future projects or refinements, or if interested in partnering in what I do.
+Contact me with questions about past projects, recommendations for future projects or refinements, or business inquiries.

 Monday - Friday: Generally closed.. but active on Social media

 Saturday - Sunday: Closed or posting a video